Bitti09/warframe-worldstate-graphql/README.md

 # warframe-worldstate-graphql

 WIP graphql parser for Warframe's Worldstate.php

+Credit goes to the guys behind https://github.com/WFCD/warframe-items for the Item Translations.

+I am in no way affiliated with Digital Extremes or the development of Warframe

 Current working Nodes: